Japanese Public Key Infrastructure (JPKI)

 Figure 3 OCSP Responder Method

-5.2. electronic certification type
+5.2.
+Types of electronic certification

 5.2.1. electronic certification for signature